Craig Smith – Music Producer

 - KRK Rokit 5

 So – why mastering??

-Mastering is the last step in the creative process before your project is manufactured to CD and/or sent for distribution, such as for iTunes or radio.
-In the studio, you are recording songs one at a time, resulting in different peak volumes and varying EQ’s.
+Mastering is the last step in the creative process before your project is manufactured to CD, vinyl and/or sent for distribution, such as for Spotify, iTunes, etc. In the studio, you are recording songs one at a time, resulting in different peak volumes and varying EQs.
 With skillful management of compression, EQ and gain, your music will be given consistency and your tracks will have a more polished, vibrant sound.
 Most importantly, mastering gives your music a focus, bringing out the rich highs and booming lows needed to distinguish your sound from others.

 I’ve spent years refining my craft as a mastering engineer and I have the best tools for the job.
 Music is a bouquet of sweet vibrations and in the end it has to feel right.
 There is no substitute for audio mastering – it has to be done properly.
 Don’t let your hard work be heard by the masses without it!